Welcome to Software Observatory Etherpad!

 the body as a passport

-when we pass, our bodies beco m e our passports
+when we pass, our bodies beco

 the legal document and the body are both controlled